 Another important aspect is the frame hierarchy and the resulting frame numbering since it is used for ciphering as well as channel mapping and synchronisation.
-The frame number is broadcasted frequently on the Signalling Channel (SCH) to keep mobile subscribers in sync and inform subscribers that are about to connect or request a channel for communication.
-Figure 2.8 shows a complete diagram of the numbering scheme and frame hierarchy for reference.
+The frame number is one of the inputs required to generate the ciphering key and is broadcasted frequently on the Signalling Channel (SCH) to keep mobile subscribers in sync.

-The timeslots on the lowest level of the hierarchy have a length of $4.615\,\mathrm{ms} \div 8 = 577\,\mu\mathrm{s}$ and are also known as Bursts numbered from 0 to 7.
+The timeslots on the lowest level of the hierarchy have a length of $4.615 \text{ ms} \div 8 = 577 \ \mu\text{s}$ and are also known as Bursts numbered from 0 to 7.
 Every new TDMA frame the sequence number is increased by one.
 Since this number cannot be increased endlessly is repeated every 3 h 28 m 53 s and 760 ms. This is the largest chunk in the frame hierarchy and it is called Hyperframe.
-Superframes and Multiframes are layers in between the Hyperframe and the TDMA frame.
-As can be seen in the diagram the two variants of Multiframes, the 26-Multiframe containing 26 TDMA frames transports traffic channels as well as the respective control channels and the 51-Multiframe with its 51 TDMA frames with signalling data only.
-Superframes wrap these different kinds of Multiframes into packages of the same size.
-So either 51 26-Multiframes can be carried by a Superframe or 51 26-Multiframes yielding a duration of 6s and 120 ms each.
-Finally 2048 Superframes make up one Hyperframe.
+Superframes and Multiframes are layers between the Hyperframe and the TDMA frame which can occur in different configurations.
+The 51-Multiframe consists of 51 TDMA frames and carries only signalling data whereas the 26-Multiframe contains 26 TDMA frames and carries traffic and control channels.
+Superframes can be seen as packages to wrap these different Multiframes in one package of the same length.